-An Expert is Criticised by the Court of Appeal
+An expert witness is criticised by the Court of Appeal

 Medical experts might look at this case and think that the lessons do not apply to them.
 The case involved a banking expert who flouted the Criminal Procedure Rules.
-However an expert’s duty is much the same whether giving evidence in civil or criminal cases.
-There are lessons to be learned for all experts.
+However, an expert's duty is much the same whether giving evidence in civil or criminal cases.
+There are lessons to be learnt for all experts.

-The Serious Fraud Office (SFO) prosecuted a number of employees of Barclays Bank PLC.
+The Serious Fraud Office (SFO) prosecuted several employees of Barclays Bank PLC.
 One of them was Mr Pabon.
 He was found guilty of conspiracy to defraud.
 The conspiracy involved dishonestly rigging the LIBOR (London Inter-Bank Offered Rate – the interest rate at which banks borrow money from each other).

 The SFO called Mr Rowe as an expert witness.
-He had given evidence on 2 occasions in earlier LIBOR trials.
-He had been paid him over £400,000.
-He gave evidence about banking terms and concepts, and various matters to do with banking practice.
-All this was within This was not a subject about which he was an expert.
+He had given evidence on two occasions in earlier LIBOR trials.
+He gave evidence about banking terms and concepts, and various matters concerned with banking practice.
+This was not a subject about which he was an expert.

 Mr Pabon was convicted after a retrial.
-Mr Rowe been called to give evidence both at the first trial and at the retrial.
-Some ‘dramatic developments’ occurred in relation to his evidence during the retrial.
+Mr Rowe had been called to give evidence, both at the first trial and at the retrial.
+Some 'dramatic developments' occurred in relation to his evidence during the retrial.

-- The Defence produced emails which demonstrated that some of his report had in fact been prepared by Mr O’Kane.
-Mr O’Kane was a partner at Mr Rowe’s firm.
-He was also part-time Professor of Pricing and Risk Financial Derivatives.
+1. The defence produced emails which demonstrated that some of his report had, in fact, been prepared by Mr O'Kane.
+Mr O'Kane was a partner at Mr Rowe's firm.
+He was also a part-time Professor of Pricing and Risk Financial Derivatives.
 Mr Rowe had not indicated that he had relied on anyone else in giving evidence.

-- Further, Mr Rowe had sent extracts from the case papers to other specialists.
-He had sought their guidance on some of the issues.
-During the month before he gave evidence he exchanged about 60 text messages with one and 27 with another.
+2. Further, Mr Rowe had sent extracts from the case papers to other specialists.
+He had sought their guidance on some issues.
+In the month before giving evidence, he exchanged about 60 text messages with one and 27 with another.
 There were also exchanges of numerous emails with them and with a third expert.

-- He said in court that he had spoken to the SFO and indicated that he was not a STIR expert.
-This contradicted what the SFO’s principal investigator had said.
+4. He said in Court that he had spoken to the SFO and indicated that he was not a STIR expert.
+This contradicted what the SFO's principal investigator had said.